cer-0/cer-0.github.io/about.md

 BTW I use Arch. <3

-Kudos to @TRMIKO, who made this possible...
-I suck at web development.
+Kudos to @TRMIKO, who made this possible (I suck at web development).